rayotoo/MLOps-Project/project-ml-microservice-kubernetes/README.md

 * Run via kubectl

 ## Files in the repository.
-Output.txt contains 3 files:
+The `output_txt_files` directory contains 3 files:
-1. Which is the `docker_out.txt`
+1. The output that includes all log statements and the health of an interaction `docker_out.txt`.
-2. The output of kubenetes including the pod’s name and status, as well as the port forwarding and handling text. `tkuberbetes.out.txt`
+2. The output of kubenetes including the pod’s name and status, as well as the port forwarding and handling text. `kuberbetes.out.txt`.
-3. The output after running a prediction via Kubernetes deployment`kubernetes_out.txt`
+3. The output after running a prediction via Kubernetes deployment`kubernetes_out.txt`.